isnajer/waves-demo/README.md

 Open 'localhost:5000/' to access the WAVES web application

 ## About Me
 Hi, I'm Isis.
 WAVES is my first full-stack web application.
-It took me 5 weeks to complete as part of a 17-week software engineering program with Hackbright Academy in San Francisco, CA.
+It took me 5 weeks to complete as part of a 17-week software engineering program with Hackbright Academy in San Francisco, California.